User Guide

 A device shows "No response"

-• Double-check the community string or v3 username/password
+• Double-check the community string, or the v3 username and password.

-• Make sure your firewall isn't blocking UDP port 161
+• Make sure nothing's blocking UDP port 161 between your device and the UPS.

 I don't see environment sensor data

-• Check that the ENVIROSENSOR is physically plugged into the RMCard
+• Verify the sensor is physically plugged into the network card.

 Some metrics show 0 or are missing